cga-garcia/EasyCA/README.md

 Everytime I have to generate certificates, I struggle on the web to find something easy to use and it became a nightmare ;o)

-I came out with thes 4 scripts that does the job and I decide to put them in security in a github repo And to share them ...
+I came out with these 4 scripts that does the job and I decided to share them ...

 You get a proper CA structure